LeNikota/linked_list/README.md

 `shift()`:

-- Removes and returns the first node
+- Removes and returns the first node in the list
 - Return null if empty

 ```JS